 Regardless of whether or not you’re competing in the fictional or nonfictional sector, always strive to write your best with an innovative piece of literature that pushes mankind forward in some way, shape, or form—to do something that hasn’t been done before in a story worth telling.

 …because if you don’t, then it won’t matter how many articles you write, and it won’t matter of what topic.

 Articles Should Be Organized Into Keyword Themes

 Once you’re sure that you actually have something worth selling, a rich piece of literature with multiple dimensions to it in itself, then determining what articles to write for selling your book will be rather easy.
 For Search Engine Optimization (SEO) purposes, you’re going to want to break each set of articles into keyword themes.
 What are keyword themes?
-We’ll use our own website as an example.
-There are eight keyword themes that we focus on building the content for our site:
+I’ll use my own website as an example.
+There are eight keyword themes that I focus on building the content for this site:

 - Content Creation